 Question: In the case of a power cut, what happens to my solar PV system?

-As the system is attached to the National Grid your system will be automatically switched off in the case of a power cut.
-This is a safety precaution, so not to expose those working on resolving the problem to danger of electrocution.
+As the system is attached to the National Grid your system will be automatically switched off in the case of a power cut, this is a safety precaution, so not to expose those working on resolving the problem to danger of electrocution.
+New systems with battery storage will automatically switch to an EPS mode (emergcy power supply) or offgrid mode with some newer inverters but both will be limited to the battery supply.

 Question: Does my solar PV installation require batteries?